SaltySOMAdmin/Reddit-to-Bluesky/README.md

 # Reddit-to-Bluesky
 - Copy top post of the day from a subreddit to a Bluesky Account.
 Lots of nonsense in here to account for links and their version of hashtags.

+# Setup

+## Setup a Linux Host
+I'm using Ubuntu LTS on an Oracle Cloud VM.
+There are free-tiers available as of today.
+Google Compute and Amazon AWS are similar products.
+You can also roll your own host with an old PC or a Raspberry Pi.
+You'll need to know a bit of Linux CLI or you'll need to be ready to learn!
+Run these commands through the CLI.

 ## Setup Git
 1. [Create a Github account.](https://github.com/join)